4 Working Distilleries in Dublin You Need to See

 Teeling Whiskey, Dublin

-The guided tour of the Dublin distillery entered its final stage as our guide led the tasting session of Teeling whiskey.
+The Teeling distillery guided tour concludes with a tasting session of Teeling whiskey.
 As a complete novice, I did my best to keep a straight and delighted-to-be-here face as the whiskey was slowly burning the back of the throat.
 The complimentary cocktail that followed was (much!) better received.
-You could certainly say I left the Teeling Distillery merrier than I arrived.
+Since its opening, the Teeling tour has established itself as one of Dublin’s must-visit attractions for first-timers.

 The Teeling Distillery // 13-17 Newmarket, Dublin 8 // Book your tour here.